arlbibek/Portfolio-Website-Development/README.md

 ### Contains
 Homepage - to navigate to other pages.

-Portfolio - person portfoilo.
+Portfolio - personal portfoilo.

-Resume - parsonal Resume.
+Resume - personal Resume.

-Blog - Impact of technology
+Blog - on impact of technology

-Feedback Page & Research
+Research & Feedback Page

 \# The End.